Lab4US/2023-us-workshop-fuw/README.md

 * Podstawy fizyki.
 * Podstawy programowania w PYTHON.

 <hr/>

+***US-Workshop*** (i.e. "Ultrasound Workshop") is a series of 3 meetings consisting of a lecture and an exercise part.
-Ultrasound-Workshop for the FUW (Faculty of Physics, University of Warsaw)
+The workshop has been prepared as part of the [Lab4US](https://lab4us.eu) initiative and is hosted at the Faculty of Physics, University of Warsaw.

 <br/>